jsalignon/cactus/docs/5_DA/5_DA.md

-This section covers Differential Abundance Analysis (DAA), that is differential binding analysis for [ATAC-Seq](/docs/5_DA/DA_ATAC.md) (with [DiffBind](https://doi.org/10.1038/nature10730)) and Differential Gene Expression Analysis for [mRNA-Seq](/docs/5_DA/DA_mRNA.md) (with [sleuth](http://dx.doi.org/10.1038/nmeth.4324)), as well as [splitting](/docs/5_DA/Split.md) the DAA results in subsets according to specified filters.
+This section covers Differential Abundance Analysis (DAA), that is differential binding analysis for [ATAC-Seq](/docs/5_DA/DA_ATAC.md) (with [DiffBind](https://doi.org/10.1038/nature10730)) and Differential Gene Expression Analysis for [mRNA-Seq](/docs/5_DA/DA_mRNA.md) (with [sleuth](http://dx.doi.org/10.1038/nmeth.4324)), as well as [splitting](/docs/5_DA/Split.md) the DAA results into subsets according to specified filters.

-DAA results are processed in a standardized way to produce homogeneous plots (PCA and volcano) and tables (csv and formatted excel) for the two data types.
+DAA results are processed to make standardized figures (PCA and volcano) and tables (csv and formatted excel) for the two data types.

 Finally, subsets of DAA results are extracted to allow more fine-grained analysis of the datasets.
-For each subset, gene sets are sent for genes-self and pathway/ontology enrichment analysis and for making Venn Diagram plots, while genomic regions are sent for peaks-self, chromatin states, motifs and CHIP enrichment analysis.
+For each subset, gene sets are sent for genes-self (comparisons with other experiments) and pathway/ontology enrichment analysis and for making Venn Diagram plots, while genomic regions are sent for peaks-self, chromatin states, motifs and CHIP enrichment analysis.
+Genes-self and peak-self enrichment analysis consists in comparing comparisons in the current run for subsets that pass the same filters.

-The subsets are made using various keys (Fold change type, significance score, peak assignment (for ATAC-Seq)).
-Finally, if both ATAC-Seq and mRNA-Seq data are present then results of both experiment can be combined by keeping gene sets or genomic regions that pass all filters/keys in both experiments.
+The subsets are made using various filtering keys (Experiment type, Fold change type, significance score, peak assignment (for ATAC-Seq)).
+If both ATAC-Seq and mRNA-Seq data are present then results of both experiment can be combined by keeping gene sets or genomic regions that pass all filters/keys in both experiments.

+Figures and details on how DAA results are split into subsets are shown in the [split section](/docs/5_DA/Split.md).